bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 ### Host read removal

 Host read removal can be skipped or performed by Hostile and/or NCBI SRA-Human-Scrubber by specifying `--host_remove {both,hostile,sra-human-scrubber,skip}`.
 For SRA-Human-Scrubber, reads are repaired using BBTools to discard broken sister reads.
 Information about the number of reads discarded and retained are saved in the output directory.
+Please see the [host removal using Hostile documentation](../modules/local/remove_host_hostile/README.md) and [host removal using SRA-Human-Scrubber documentation](../modules/local/remove_host_sra_human_scrubber/README.md) for more information.

 <details markdown="1">
 <summary><strong>QC Steps</strong></summary>

-- FastQ files after host removal are checked to ensure that they meet a minimum file size before continuing on to downstream processes `[Default: 25M]`.
+- FastQ files after host removal are checked to ensure that they meet a minimum file size before continuing to downstream processes `[Default: 25M]`.

 </details>